Nausea is an unpleasant, uneasy, or weak feeling in your stomach. You may feel like you have to vomit, but that won’t always happen.

 When to See a Doctor

-Although nausea often isn't serious, you should reach out to your doctor if your vomiting lasts more than two days for adults, more than 24 hours for children, or more than 12 hours for infants.
-You should also schedule an appointment if you've dealt with bouts of nausea for more than a month, or are experiencing unexplained weight loss in addition to nausea or vomiting.
+Though nausea is not typically a sign of something serious, you should reach out to your doctor if your vomiting lasts more than 2 days for adults, more than 24 hours for children, or more than 12 hours for infants.
+You should also schedule an appointment if you've dealt with bouts of nausea for more than a month, or if you have unexplained weight loss along with your nausea or vomiting.

 While you wait to speak with your doctor, make sure to stay hydrated, get plenty of rest, and eat bland foods.
 Keep track of your symptoms and watch for any signs of dehydration.

-If you experience nausea along with any of the following warning signs, you should call 911 or your primary doctor immediately — or go to the nearest urgent care facility or emergency room:
+If you have nausea along with any of the following warning signs, you should call 911 or your primary doctor right away – or go to the nearest urgent care facility or emergency room: